Sales tax calculator and tax rate lookup tool

 Finally, implement the rate shown above to your product or service’s value.

 Want more information on sales tax rates?
 Sign up for our newsletter.

-When you enter the street address, the calculator uses geolocation to pinpoint the exact tax jurisdiction.
-From there, it can determine the corresponding sales tax rate.
 This level of accuracy is important when determining sales tax rates.
-In some locations, rates can for two adjacent addresses can be different.
-Relying on a city or ZIP code is not a reliable way to calculate sales tax rates.
+In some locations, rates for two adjacent addresses can be different.
+Relying on a city or ZIP code is not the most reliable way to calculate sales tax rates.

 At a glance, calculating sales tax seems simple: Take the price of a taxable product or service and multiply it by the sales tax rate.
 With sales tax, though, it’s almost never that easy.
 The real trick is figuring out what needs to be taxed and then calculating the correct tax rate — which, depending on how your business operates, could mean learning the rules in any number of the more than 12,000 tax jurisdictions across the United States.